-- Add your Accounts: Each Account has its own register, where you'll add transactions.
+- Add your Accounts: Each Account has its own account register, where you'll add transactions.

-- Set Goals and Schedule Transactions: Setting goals helps you prioritize and make a plan for your money and scheduled transactions help you prepare for upcoming expenses.
+- Schedule Transactions: Scheduled transactions help you prepare for upcoming expenses.

-- Budget your Money: Give your existing dollars jobs by budgeting money to your categories.
+- Assign your Money: Give your existing dollars jobs by assigning money to your categories.
 If you've added a savings account, be sure to set that money aside in a savings category, so you don't assign it to expenses.
-Ask yourself, "What does this money need to do for me before I get paid again?", and stop when To be Budgeted reaches $0.
-When you get paid again, pick up budgeting right where you left off and continue funding your categories.
+Ask yourself, "What does this money need to do for me before I get paid again?", and stop when Ready to Assign reaches $0.
+When you get paid again, pick up right where you left off and continue funding your categories.

-I've Already Paid that Bill, Why Am I Being Asked to Budget More?
+I've Already Paid that Bill, Why Am I Being Asked to Assign More?

-When you set a goal in a category, you’ll see a yellow underfunded alert until you’ve met the goal by adding funds to that category.
-Remember: you only need to budget for expenses that haven’t yet been paid.
-In your first month of budgeting, you may set a goal for an expense you’ve already paid.
+When you set a target in a category, you’ll see a yellow underfunded alert until you’ve met the target amount by adding funds to that category.
+You'll only need to budget for expenses that haven’t yet been paid.
+In your first month of budgeting, you may set a target for an expense you’ve already paid.
 Weekly targets will not prompt you to fund prior weeks, but other targets (such as monthly targets) will still prompt you to assign the full amount of the target for this month unless you tell YNAB you don't need the target to be met in this month.

 If you're starting your new budget after paying that expense, this can be confusing or even frustrating.